phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 ![Serial Monitor](/images/arduino-block/lesson-2/step30.png)

 31) Type "ON\|" into the input box of the "Serial Monitor" and click the "Send" button.
-You should see after click the button a message and the led turn on.
+You should see a message on the Serial Monitor and the led turn on.

 ![Serial Monitor](/images/arduino-block/lesson-2/step31a.png)